What Is the Difference between "Advise" and "Advice"?

 A Video Summary

-- Advice rhymes with mice.
+- "Advice" rhymes with vice and mice.

 Example Sentences with "Advise"